Creating an Enduring Power of Attorney

 - choose different attorneys for the two different types of EPA

-- select someone else for the attorney to consult with or report to
+- select another person for the attorney to consult with or report to

 - name people who the attorney must supply with relevant information if they ask for it.